IP-CAM/ocmod3-option-equals-sign/README.md

 # Option Equals Sign

 ## Description
-Free OCMOD modification for Opencart 3 that adds equals sign for product option values (price, points and weight).
+Free OCMOD modification for Opencart 3 that adds equals sign value for product option (price, points and weight).
+Does not change options value for discounts and special prices.

 Have been tested with 3.0.2.0 only, but should work with other OC 3.x versions.

 ## Install
 * To begin, make backup, really!